inspr/core-legacy/doc/workspace_init.md

 In the next steps, it's important to have a [container registry](https://cloud.google.com/container-registry) up and running, so it's possible to store and use the images that will be built.

-Then, from "pingpong_demo" folder, we must build the Docker image by using the Dockerfile previously created.
+Then, from the "pingpong_demo" folder, we must build the Docker image by using the Dockerfile previously created.
 You can apply a tag to it by adding `:TAG_NAME`, if desired:
 ```zsh
 docker build -f ping/Dockerfile -t CONTAINER_REGISTRY_REF/app/ping:TAG_NAME .
 ```